bblodfon/usefun/README.md

 ## Examples

-Most of the functions from this package have examples in the documentation and have been used in this [biomarker analysis](https://bblodfon.github.io/gitsbe-model-analysis/atopo/cell-lines-2500/), which also acts as a vignette for this package.
+Most of the functions from this package have examples in the documentation and have been used in this [biomarker analysis](https://bblodfon.github.io/gitsbe-model-analysis/atopo/cell-lines-2500/).